 The names are ambiguous.
-Humira could be a bone.
+Humira sounds like it could be a bone.
 Herceptin could be a botched play in the NFL.
-Eliquis could a shape in geometry.
+Eliquis could be a shape in geometry.
 But that’s about as far as a quick look takes you.

 Key Point: A brand name that is ambiguous bears no negative emotional attachment or resistance to it.

 An ambiguous brand name opens a DOOR and allows it to remain open while a carefully designed message enters.

 Here’s a list of names that you can see how you feel about: Merck, Pfizer, Johnson and Johnson, Novartis, Roche.

 Not quite as neutral?
 More resistance?
 More emotion?